Up to 50% off sofas & mattresses — limited‑time deals.

 Off-gassing and indoor air quality

-• Keep the room cooler and drier when possible.
+• Keep the space cooler and drier when you can.

 Flame retardants in upholstered furniture